-This ESG Report has been prepared in accordance with the Environmental, Social and Governance Reporting Guide (the "ESG Reporting Guide") as set out in Appendix 27 of the Rules Governing the Listing of Securities (the "Listing Rules") on Main Board of Stock Exchange.
-This ESG Report is also prepared according to the "Comply or Explain "provisions and the following four Reporting Principles as required by the ESG Reporting Guide:
+This ESG Report has been prepared in accordance with the Environmental, Social and Governance Reporting Guide (the "ESG Reporting Guide") as set out in Appendix C2 of the Rules Governing the Listing of Securities (the "Listing Rules") on Main Board of Stock Exchange. and in full compliance with the mandatory disclosure requirements and "Comply or explain" provisions stipulated in the ESG Reporting Guide.